The V.I.P.s (film): Plot

 The film is set within Terminal 3 of London Heathrow Airport during a fog.
 As flights are delayed, the VIPs (very important people) of the title play out the drama of their lives in a number of slightly interconnected stories.
 The delays have caused serious hardship for most of the characters and have plunged some of them into a deep personal or financial crisis.

-The central story concerns famed actress Frances Andros (Elizabeth Taylor) trying to leave her husband, millionaire Paul Andros (Richard Burton), and fly away with her suitor Marc Champselle (Louis Jourdan).
+The central story concerns famed actress Frances Andros trying to leave her husband, millionaire Paul Andros, and fly away with her suitor Marc Champselle.
 Because of the fog, Andros has the opportunity to come to the airport to persuade his wife not to leave him.

-The Duchess of Brighton (Margaret Rutherford) is on her way to Florida to take a job, which will pay her enough money to save her historic home.
-Meanwhile, film producer Max Buda (Orson Welles) needs to leave London, taking his newest protégée Gloria Gritti (Elsa Martinelli) with him, by midnight if he is to avoid paying a hefty tax bill.
+The Duchess of Brighton is on her way to Florida to take a job, which will pay her enough money to save her historic home.
+Meanwhile, film producer Max Buda needs to leave London, taking his newest protégée Gloria Gritti with him, by midnight if he is to avoid paying a hefty tax bill.

-Les Mangrum (Rod Taylor), an Australian businessman, must get to New York City to prevent his business from being sold.
-His dutiful secretary, Miss Mead (Maggie Smith), is secretly in love with him.
+Les Mangrum, an Australian businessman, must get to New York City to prevent his business from being sold.
+His dutiful secretary, Miss Mead, is secretly in love with him.
 It being a matter of great urgency, she decides to approach Paul Andros and ask him to advance a sum of money that will save Mangrum's company.

 Buda spots a poster picturing the Duchess's home.
 She is offered a sum of money if she will permit Buda to use it as a location in a film, enough to keep the house she loves.
 Andros, meanwhile, about to lose the woman he loves, is spared a possible suicide at the last minute when he and his wife reconcile.